thoughtbot/guides/code-review/README.md

 Code Review
 ===========

-A guide for respectfully reviewing code and cheerfully having your code reviewed.
+A guide for reviewing code and having your code reviewed.

-Read more about the process of reviewing code, in context of writing a feature or fixing a bug, in the [Protocol](/thoughtbot/guides/blob/master/protocol) guide.

 Everyone
 --------